awslabs/serverless-photo-recognition/README.md

 #### Amazon S3
 Setup an S3 bucket where you will upload pictures.
-You need to create an event that will trigger the rekognition-add-pic Lambda function on a POST and rekognition-del-pic on a DELETE
+You need to create an event that will trigger the _rekognition-add-pic_ Lambda function on a POST and _rekognition-del-pic_ on a DELETE

 #### Amazon API Gateway
 Setup your API Gateway.
 See instructions below:
 [API Gateway Proxy Setup](http://docs.aws.amazon.com/apigateway/latest/developerguide/api-gateway-set-up-simple-proxy.html)

-Use the swagger definitions included under ```setup/api-gateway-swagger.json```
+You can use the swagger definitions included under ```setup/apigateway-swagger.json```, but make sure to modify the Amazon Cognito configurations before importing the swagger definition -- it'll fail otherwise.

 #### Amazon Rekognition
 You don't need to do anything specific to start using Amazon Rekognition.